Electronic Pre-Bill Approval is an add-on feature

-- Hold Time Entries button: This button will remove the selected entries from the pre-bill and mark them as held. entries that are marked as held will not automatically be added to newly generated bills, but the entries will live on this tab to be available to be added to the next pre-bill.
+- Hold Time Entries button: This button will remove the selected entries from the pre-bill and mark them as held.
+Entries that are marked as held will not automatically be added to newly generated bills.
+Held entries will remain on this tab and will be available to add to the next pre-bill.
 This button only works if you have permission to edit the time entries that are being held.

 - Merge Time Entries button: This will merge the selected time entries into a single time entry.
 This only works if the time entries are for the same timekeeper.
-There will be a small dialog that will allow you to select which date the new combined entry should be for, and the description will be added together with one after the other on the new entry.
+The next step will allow you to select the date for the newly merged entry.
+The descriptions will also be included with the new entry.
 This button only works if you have permission to edit the time entries that are being merged.

 Billing Entries Table:

 - Visible: Denotes whether the billing entry is visible on the bill or not.
 Entries that are not marked visible will be included on the line items tab but will not be shown on the pre-bill tab.
 If an entry is made not visible after the pre-bill was generated the entry will be crossed out on the pre-bill tab, similarly to entries that are held, removed, or deleted from the pre-bill.

 - Actual (editable): This is the amount of actual worked hours on the billing entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

 - Billable (editable): The billable hours for this entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

 - Description (editable): The description for the entry.
 You can edit this field directly on the page without having to open the billing entry dialog.

 - Amount: The total amount for this entry.

 - Approved By: This will display the user and timestamp of who approved the time entry.
 This will primarily be used if someone adds a new or held entry to the pre-bill.